N-Germek/spirits-n-spirits-server/README.md

 ## Description

 Welcome to Spirits & Spirits the ultimate site to start or end your day.
 Ever wonder what your tarot says?
 Join us in pulling a tarot card for your daily reading.
-A drink recommendation is also included and all you will need to do is decide weather it will be an alcoholic or not.
+A drink recommendation is also included and all you will need to do is decide whether it will be an alcoholic or not.

 ## Problem Domain

 Do you question if the universe is trying to tell you something?
 Do you want to take some time with a drink and mull it over?
-Welsome to our App.
+Welcome to our App.

 A leisure oriented application meant for a user to perform a simple tarot reading and self reflect upon it alongside drinks for the day.

-Stretch goals are to save the history of a drink and attach it to music recommendations based on the tarot card drawn name.
+Stretch goals are to attach it to music recommendations based on the tarot card drawn name.

 ## Tools Used